-3 things you need to know about cryptocurrencies like Bitcoin
+5 things you need to know about cryptocurrencies like Bitcoin

 What are cryptocurrencies?

-They are not legal tender (money that must be accepted as payment) and do not exist physically as notes and coins.
-There are over 1,300 different cryptocurrencies available on the internet including bitcoin, ethereum, ripple and litecoin.
+Cryptocurrencies are a type of cryptoasset.
+They use encryption technology to control the amount of currency issued and to record ownership and payments.
+Cryptocurrencies are not legal tender (money that must be accepted as payment) in most countries and do not exist physically as notes and coins.
+They are also not viewed as financial products so are not regulated in New Zealand.
+There are over 4 000 different cryptocurrencies available on the internet including Bitcoin, Ethereum and Litecoin to name a few.

 Many overseas cryptocurrency exchanges are unregulated and operate exclusively online – with no connection to New Zealand.
 This makes it hard to find out who is offering, exchanging, buying or selling it.
 It also makes it unlikely you’ll recover your money if things do go wrong.

-Using cryptocurrencies may make you a target for scammers or businesses selling high risk investments.
+Using cryptocurrencies may make you a target for scammers or businesses selling high-risk investments.

-1. Cryptocurrency value can change quickly
+Cryptocurrency value can change quickly

 The risk increases if you invest in the futures market through contracts for differences (CFDs) where you make (or lose) money by predicting how the price of cryptocurrencies might change.
 These products are typically offered with leverage so you may only pay a portion of the value of your trade upfront but if you lose, you will need to repay the full amount borrowed, plus any amount you’ve lost.
 Even small movements in currency values can have a big impact on any gains or losses you make.

 Your ‘coins’ may be stolen

-3. Cryptocurrencies aren’t widely accepted
+Cryptocurrencies aren’t widely accepted

 Cryptocurrencies have less practical value than money which can be used to buy all goods and services.

-Make sure any exchange you use:
+Make sure any New Zealand platform you use:

-Know what you’re getting into, including how the currency is stored and transferred, and how to get your money back
+Know what you’re getting into, including how the currency is stored and transferred, and how to get your money back.

 Understand how to access a payment record.
 You may need to prove you’ve made a payment – to get a refund for example.